Who owns the Top Film Brands | Online Quote SAVE 15%

 Llumar Window Films

-In 2012 Eastman Chemical Company acquired the Suntek
+In 2012 Eastman Chemical Company also acquired the Suntek

 brand from Commonwealth Laminating and Coating Inc, Virginia, USA where the film is still made.